Gogalino/MyFirstRepository/README.md

 # MyFirstRepository
-In this repository I'will practice in use GitHub, and eventually I'll delete it.
+In this repository I'll practice in use GitHub, and eventually I'll delete it.